Skip to main content Skip to footer

 As we see, we have an array of objects containing a mix of string and numeric properties.
 Each object property can be bound to a chart column.
 If you don't manually specify any columns, FlexGrid will intelligently come up with a set of columns and column headings for you.

-Since we want maximum control over the look of our data, you'll notice that we've added several FlexGridColumns to our React DataGrid].
+Since we want maximum control over the look of our data, you'll notice that we've added several FlexGridColumns to our React DataGrid.
 We're passing three props to each FlexGridColumn: header, binding, and width.

 header tells Wijmo what header text to use to label this column.

 Finally, we're passing each column a width prop.
 The widths we're passing in might look a bit funny: they contain values like 2 and 3.
 Star sizing is a powerful way to define dynamic sizing for FlexGrids.
-Wijmo's documentation provides a great explanation of how this works, and how you can use it to ensure your data grids render exactly the way you'd like them to.
+Wijmo's documentation provides a great explanation of how this works, and how you can use it to ensure your data grids render exactly how you'd like them to.

 Let's finish up with a look at our final dashboard app component: